-During 2017, the auditor of the Company has provided to the Group a limited assurance engagement in respect of packaging report, tax advice and some other advisory services that are permissible in accordance with the Auditors Activities Act of the Republic of Estonia.
+During 2018, the auditor of the Company has provided to the Group a limited assurance engagement in respect of packaging report, that is permissible in accordance with the Auditors Activities Act of the Republic of Estonia.

 OTHER INFORMATION

 The Group's Management Board publishes the annual report once a year and interim reports during the financial year.
 The information provided in reports is based on the reporting of financial indicators of intra-Group units that are monitored regularly.
 Reports are supplemented on a continuous basis in a process during which indicators influencing the achievement of agreed objectives are analysed.
 Shareholders are presented an annual report signed by the members of the Management Board and the Supervisory Board for consideration.